Current Location | Home |

 - The Maricopa County Treasurer sends out the property tax bills for local jurisdictions, this includes the county, cities school districts, special taxing districts and the state (not just Maricopa County) based on the assessed values and the calculated rates.

-- The Maricopa County Supervisors only control a small portion of the property tax bill.
+- The Maricopa County Supervisors control only a small portion of the property tax bill.

 - The School District taxes are the largest portion of the property taxes, followed by cities, the community college districts, special districts and the State.